Lookers: History

 In August 2004, Lookers made another significant acquisition, this time boosting its presence in the United Kingdom aftermarket car parts circuit, when it bought FPS Distribution.

 Other dealerships acquired through December 2004 included Savoy Honda in Warrington; Vauxhall dealerships in Lisburn and Portadown; Darlington Volkswagen; another Volkswagen dealership in Northallerton; and one dealership of Saab in Chester.
 In February 2005, Lookers added a used car "supermarket" Bristol Trade Center, paying £8.5 million.

 In December 2005, Lookers made a bid for larger rival Reg Vardy.
 However, Pendragon PLC offered a counter bid, which succeeded after Lookers decided it could not raise its bid.
 During the bidding battle for Reg Vardy, Pendragon made an unsuccessful hostile bid for Lookers.
 In October 2007, Lookers acquired Dutton Forshaw, another dealership, from Lloyds TSB for £60 million.

 The company went on to buy Lomond Audi Group in July 2012, Shields Motors, and opened Volkswagen Van Centre Glasgow in May 2013, and Colborne Group in March 2014.

 On 3 September 2015, Lookers acquired Tyneside based Benfield Motor Group for £87.5 million and expanded to become the third biggest car dealership in the country.
 The deal saw Lookers plc expand further into the North East and Cumbria.
 Benfield brands include Nissan, Renault, Volkswagen, Škoda, Kia, Honda, Hyundai, Lexus, Toyota and Ford.
 The company headquarters moved to Altrincham in July 2017.
 In 2018, Lookers acquired Stockton-based Jennings Motor Group.

 Lookers appointed Mark Rabban as CEO in February 2020.
 Following the outbreak of Covid-19, in March 2020, Lookers temporarily closed all its dealerships with immediate effect in order to minimise the impact of the virus to both its customers and staff members in line with government guidance.
 The beginning of 2022 saw Constellation – Europe’s biggest car seller – acquire a 20% stake in Lookers, totalling 78m shares.
 In March 2022 Lookers Plc sold its London Battersea site for £28m in a sale and leaseback deal with property group Urban Logistics REIT.

 In April 2022, Lookers transformed its Manchester Headquarters into a collaboration hub for its hybrid teams to meet.

+In June 2023, Global Auto Holdings, a sister company of Alpha Auto Group, which is an Ontario-based car dealership chain, made an agreed offer to acquire the company at a price which valued it at £465.4m.